RIOT-OS/RIOT/tests/periph_flashpage/README.md

 Expected result
 ===============
-Use the provided shell commands, to read and write pages from/to the MCU's internal flash memory.
+Use the provided shell commands to read and write pages from/to the MCU's internal flash memory.
 For altering the data in a flash page, use a sequence similar to this:
 - read some page from the flash, this will load this page into a local buffer